metreeca/metreeca-core/docs/tutorials/interacting-with-ldp-apis.md

 }
 ```

-By default, container descriptions include a digest description of each container item, but a concise description of the container itself may be retrieved using the standard LDP `Prefer` HTTP request header.
+By default, collections descriptions include a digest description of each collection item, but a concise description of the collection itself may be retrieved using the standard LDP `Prefer` HTTP request header.

 ```sh
 % curl --include \